coinfloor/API/BIST.md

 **N.B:**

-1. Coinfloor supports the use of tonces (“time once”) on orders via the optional nonce (“number once”) request parameter (so named to emulate Bitstamp).
-When tonces are used, each order placed must specify a tonce that is greater than that specified on any previous order since the tonce counter was last reset.
+1. Coinfloor supports the use of tonces via the optional **nonce** request parameter.
+When used, each order placed must specify a tonce that is greater than that specified on any previous order since the nonce counter was last reset.
+The nonce counter can only be reset via the WebSocket API.

 2. Coinfloor supports an optional time-to-live parameter on orders.
 If given, the placed order will be canceled automatically after the specified time if it has not already been closed otherwise.
 It must be positive and must not exceed 86400 (24 hours).

     a.
 Note that extenuating circumstances (such as heavy traffic or system upgrades) may force orders placed with times-to-live to be canceled sooner than specified.
 (This proviso does not apply to orders placed without a time-to-live.)

-3. Bitstamp returns a datetime field with microsecond precision.
-Coinfloor returns a datetime field with whole-second precision.
+3. Coinfloor returns a datetime field with whole-second precision.

 ####BUY MARKET ORDER